1afa/sabre-zarafa/README.md

 ### Introduction

 This installs as any [SabreDAV](http://code.google.com/p/sabredav) server.
 Unpack the source into a directory.
-This manual will assume `/var/www/htdocs/sabre-zarafa` as the root.
+This readme will assume that `/var/www/htdocs/sabre-zarafa` is the root directory of the install.

+### Download and install SabreDAV

 As of version 0.18, Sabre-Zarafa is written against the SabreDAV 1.8 API, and [SabreDAV](http://code.google.com/p/sabredav) no longer comes included.
 Since